-Try to get good quality extra virgin olive oil.
-It has a better, nuttier, and fruitier taste and is also healthier than regular olive oil.
-In addition, it can withstand high temperatures thanks to its high antioxidant content.
+Try to get extra virgin olive oil.
+It has a better, nuttier, and fruitier taste and is healthier than refined oils and butter.

-We use onion to make a delicious flavor base, to which we then add the carrots.
+We use onion to make a tasty flavor base, to which we then add the carrots.

-Garlic adds depth of flavor and a mild garlic aroma.
+Fresh garlic adds depth of flavor and a mild garlic aroma.
 It’s delicious with carrots and with the other ingredients in this soup.

 We use reduced-sodium vegetable broth as the liquid component for the soup.
 It adds a richer flavor than plain water.